florisbechger/nixos/README.md

 # Some examples to get you started with NixOS

-1) Download the Graphical ISO image from https://nixos.org/download and install this in a virtual machine or on hardware.
+1) Download the Graphical ISO image from https://nixos.org/download and install this in a virtual machine or on hardware (laptop as an example here).

 2) Create a working laptop/server with these example configuration.nix and modules: